 - It’s not completely free – Though it’s free to download WordPress.org, you will need to pay for a company to host your blog.
 If you go with Bluehost, the cost is relatively small (as low as $2.95 per month).

 - Steeper learning curve – If you have little technical expertise, it will take a bit longer to set things up.
-That being said, there’s no coding experience required and there are tons of guides out there to help you get started, like this step-by-step guide we wrote.
+That being said, there’s no coding experience required and there are tons of guides out there to help you get started.

 - Need to maintain your blog – You’ll have to complete frequent updates and make sure your website is secure.
 If you don’t properly maintain your blog, then you will have issues with your website.